 |December||November 25, 2022||November 29, 2022|

 SIS began accepting new applications on July 15, 2019.
-The program is replacing two other social support programs, SAP and TEA, that will wind down in 2021.
+The program replaced two other social support programs, SAP and TEA, that wound down in 2021.

 Your monthly assistance payments consider your specific situation and financial needs.
 It is made up of the basic benefit, shelter benefit, and health/safety benefits.